stepzen-dev/transferred-netlify-plugin-stepzen/README.md

 data on the client-side.
 You don't need to write code to parallelize execution, store keys safely, handle caching, and more.

-The Nelify integration simplifies your deployment.
+The Netlify integration simplifies your deployment.
 The workflow you use to deploy changes on Netlify does not change.
 You manage your GraphQL schemas (SDLs) in a cohesive way with the rest of the Netlify site and your releases are coordinated.